Sefray/Sefray/README.md

 I am a computer science student specializing in **Artificial Intelligence** & **Data Science**, and **Research** at EPITA.
 On this profile, you can view my current projects and past achievements in these fields.
 (As I am still student and the project are still going through, only the finished one are currently available.)

-The following list includes my ongoing projects:
-- Reproduction of the result presented in a survey about Visual Object Tracking
-- Implementation of the SVM from scratch

 You can see my contributions to project that I do not possess in my *star* section in the *contribution* list

 ---